Join us!

 • How many of my students are able to participate?

-Each school can send maximum two students.
+Each school can send maximum three students.

 • What are the participation costs?